ucsb-cs56/ucsb-cs56.github.io/_hfdp/HFDP_Chapter_5.md

 The "interview" on p.
 174 is basically a "repeat" of the main points that you should have understood from the material on pp. 169-173.
 So, if you read through it and it all makes sense, then good.
 If it is still confusing, then go back and read through 169-173 again.

-# The Chocolate Factory
+# The Chocolate Factory (pp. 175-176)

+This is an exercise (the problem is on p.
+176, and the solution to the problem is on p.
+188).

+Try the problem, and then check your answer.
+This is a good way to see if you understand the code so far.

+And, this could turn into an exam question.

-# Singleton Pattern defined
+# Singleton Pattern defined p.
+177

-# Houston, Hershey, PA we have a problem...
+# <s>Houston,</s> Hershey, PA, we have a problem... (pp. 178-179)

-# Dealing with multithreading
+# Dealing with multithreading (p.
+180)

-# Can we improve multithreading?
+# Can we improve multithreading? (p.
+181-182)

-# Meanwhile, back at the Chocolate Factory...
+# Meanwhile, back at the Chocolate Factory... (p.
+183, top)

-# Congratulations!
+# Congratulations! (p.
+183, bottom)

+# There are no dumb questions (p.
+184-185)

-# Tools for your Design Toolbox
+# Tools for your Design Toolbox (p.
+186)

 <div style="display:none;"> https://ucsb-cs56-pconrad.github.io/hfdp/HFDP_Chapter_5/ </div>